earlman/me/README.md

 > A JAMstack blog with carefully considered architecture.

 2019/12/05: This repo will hold the contents of my blog&mdash;possibly the longest running project I have.
 With over 300,000 words written over the course of 6 years... well, it's a pity that I don't currently have a presence online.
-I'm rebuilding my wordpress blog from scratch using some of the beautiful technologies that have matured in the recent past.
+I'm rebuilding my wordpress blog from scratch using some of the beautiful technologies that have matured recently

 ## Architecture